nwtime/ntpwww/content/en/support/servers/autokeyurl.md

 type: archives
 ---

-A URL (or e-mail address) to be used to request the Autokey parameters for this time server.
+URL or email address for requesting the Autokey parameters for a Time Server.

-Use the `Notes` in the time server list entry for extended information that will not fit in this field.